NETWAYS/gitlab-training/day2/01_Workflows/07_Gitlab_Workflow.md

  * Create the branch `feature/docs-merge-request`
  * Edit `README.md`, add, commit and push the changes
  * Open the proposed GitLab URL in your browser
- * Fill in the merge request and submit it
+ * Fill in the merge request and add `fixes #1`
  * Simulate a review and merge it
- * Pull changes to local master branch and use `tig`
+ * Analyse the history in GitLab/tig and open issue #1

 ~~~SECTION:handouts~~~